 - Appropriate communication and signage will direct property owners, residents, and visitors with regards to any impacts throughout construction.

 - At the completion of the project, disturbed areas along roadways and sidewalks will be restored, and lawns will be graded and reseeded.

 Will my water service be affected by the project?

 - During the construction phase, existing water meters in the project area will be reconnected to the newly installed waterlines.
 It is possible that you will be without water for a short duration (typically a few hours) while this transition takes place.
 Property owners will be notified in advance regarding any planned disruption in water service.

 How do I get more information?

 - The City will provide status updates via the City website at Durham Operation Greenlight.
 You may also contact the project contacts listed above.
 A Public Meeting will be scheduled in September to discuss the project in more detail, address transportation or other impacts, and answer any other questions regarding the project.

-On street parking and turning lanes will be closed in W. Chapel Hill Street between Kent Street and Buchanan Boulevard, the week of January 21.
+Street parking and turning lanes in W. Chapel Hill Street between Kent Street and Durham Freeway will be closed, and W. Chapel Hill Street between Kent and Buchanan will have temporary closures the week of March 25.
 Read on...